yinqiaoyan/spARI/README.md

 #  0.631726  0.000000
 ```

-Both the p-values are smaller than a given significance level (e.g., 0.01), indicating that the observed spARI value is significantly larger than zero, and the null hypothesis "spARI=0" is rejected.
+Both the p-values are identical to zero, indicating that the observed spARI value is significantly larger than zero, and the null hypothesis "spARI=0" is rejected.